 Will I need to have a COVID-19 test before starting treatment?

 Patients will not need to have a COVID-19 test before resuming treatment.
-We will ask everyone visiting COVID-19 screening questions to minimise any potential risk to our patients, and we can offer you a test to check whether you have the COVID-19 infection.
-It’s up you whether to take this test, but we hope it will help you feel confident in starting treatment, as you can then be sure you won’t be wasting your medications.
+We will ask everyone visiting COVID-19 screening questions to minimise any potential risk to our patients.
+You can access COVID-19 testing through the NHS.
+It’s up you whether to take this test, but it may help you feel confident in starting treatment, as you can then be sure you won’t be wasting your medications.

 Is it safe for me to become pregnant?

 The Royal College of Obstetricians and Gynaecologists advise that anyone thinking about becoming pregnant should be fully vaccinated.